 Travel, lodging and other information can be found on our Frequently Asked Questions page.

-- We are unable to refund any fees for registrations canceled within 14 days of the start of training.
+- We are unable to refund any fees for registrations cancelled within two weeks of the start of training.

-- Failure to appear for the institutes will result in forfeiture of the full course fee.
+- Failure to appear for the training will result in forfeiture of the full course fee.

 - Changes to the registration at anytime are only by approval of kdmcBerkeley administration.